syedramim/Dcode/README.md

 ## Key Features
 - **Multiple Ciphers**: Caesar, Atbash, ROT13, Vigenère, and XOR.
 - **Parameter Configuration**: Easily change shift values or keys through a dedicated parameter view.
-- **Custom Cipher Stack**: Create and manage a stack of custom ciphers in the app.
 - **Modular Architecture**: SwiftUI views are separated into logical components for better maintainability.
 - **ObservableObject**: `CipherViewModel` uses `@Published` properties to auto-update the UI.